Queen-s-Aerospace-Design-Team/AEAC2026/readme.md

 ***You may refer to the resources in this section as you complete your onboarding.***

 Learn some of the basics of **Linux** and navigating the terminal, **Docker**, and **Git**.
-Prioritize learn about Linux first and complete the first few onboarding tasks until you reach the docker section.
+Prioritize learning about Linux and complete the first few onboarding tasks until you reach the docker section.
 Review docker, and optionally you may begin learning git.
 Learning git will be *necessary* for future contribution to QADT Software.

 1. **Linux Fundamentals** video.
 Click on the link in the description to go to the website seen in the video.